intuit/judo/README.md

 <img src='./assets/logo.svg' width='300'>
 </p>

-Judo is an easy to use Command Line Interface (CLI) Integration Testing Framework, driven from a simple `yaml` file that also contains assertions.
+Judo is an easy to use Command Line Interface (CLI) integration testing framework, driven from a simple `yaml` file that instructs the framework what commands to run and how to assert the outcome.
+Test your CLI tools in an automated fashion using nothing but stdin, stdout and stderr.

 [![CircleCI](https://circleci.com/gh/intuit/judo.svg?style=svg)](https://circleci.com/gh/intuit/judo)
 [![npm](https://img.shields.io/npm/v/@intuit/judo.svg)](https://www.npmjs.com/package/@intuit/judo)